Engine Room Shop

 Visit the shop and take a look at our range of outdoor gear perfect for island adventures, countryside strolls and everything in between.
 Our fruity jams, tasty curds, crunchy biscuits and delicious drinks are British made and completely moreish.
 The Riverlands collection celebrates the rivers in our care, and every purchase you make helps look after these precious habitats.The shop sometimes has tasting events and a small second hand bookshop.

-Here we’ve focussed on 4 local suppliers to Brownsea, all of which have been sourced within a 30 mile radius from the Island.
+We have a range of products which have been sourced within a 30 mile radius from the island.
+These locally-sourced Dorset goodies, include: